MislavJaksic/College-Labs/README.md

 by course and each one has its own folder.
 Additional information about the course or exercise can be found in their respective folders.

-Note: the reason why the repository is called "College Labs" is because programming exercises were conducted in computer labs.

 ### [APR](http://www.fer.unizg.hr/en/course/apr) (eng.
 Computer Aided Analysis and Design)

 * Solving systems of linear equations - matrix manipulation, forward and back substitution, LU and LUP decomposition